mikedef/CarND-MPC-Project/README.md

 ### The Model
 #### Student describes their model in detail.
 This includes the state, actuators and update equations.
-The model takes in parameters from the simulator to define the cars state ` state << x, y, psi, v, cte, epsi;`
+The kinematic model takes in parameters from the simulator to define the cars state ` state << x, y, psi, v, cte, epsi;`
 * x:    x-position
 * y:    y-position